ssc-spc-cloud-nuage/eslz-template/blueprint_project/README.md

 ## Description

-This blueprint will deploy the project specific resources needed to support the Client Project.
+This level 2 blueprint will deploy the project specific resources needed to support the Client Project.

 The following resources will be deployed by this blueprint: